Soft-V/SoftV.Docs/docs/robocad/libraries/studica/vmx-flex.md

 ---
-id: imu
+id: vmx-flex
-title: IMU
+title: VMX flex ports
 ---

-# IMU
+# VMX flex ports

-IMU is used to know robot yaw rotation.
+VMX flex ports are used to get values from buttons and other bool type components.

 #### Example: